 In 1995, his hometown of Philadelphia, Pennsylvania named the street he was born “Bobby Rydell Boulevard.”
 The City of Philadelphia sponsored “block party” followed dedication ceremonies — Quite a tribute to a city’s favorite native son!
 Wildwood, New Jersey also has a street named for Bobby in appreciation for Bobby’s massive hit, “Wildwood Days.”

 On July 9, 2012, Bobby underwent a double organ transplant.
 He received 75% of a liver and one kidney.
 His life was about to end when the generous family of a dying child saved 8 lives by organ donation.
 Bobby returned to the stage in Las Vegas in just 6 months, turning near tragedy to triumph.
-He is dedicated to public awareness; spreading the word to the world in his travels about the Gift of Life through organ donation.
+He was dedicated to public awareness; spreading the word to the world in his travels about the Gift of Life through organ donation.